Lugait: Demographics

 In the 2020 census, the population of Lugait, Misamis Oriental, was 20,559 people, with a density of sigfig 20,559/27.45.

 Religion

-Lugait is predominantly of the Roman Catholic religion.
+Lugait is predominantly of the Roman Catholic Christianity.
 Other religious groups include Assembly of God, the United Church of Christ in the Philippines (UCCP), Baptist and Bible Fundamental churches, Seventh Day Adventist Churches, Iglesia ni Kristo, and other denominations.

 Economy

 Most of the area is agricultural, although starting from the south-west at Salimbal Point in Poblacion, due to industrialization in neighboring Iligan City, hundreds of hectares are converted into industrial and commercial land on southern side of the Lugait river.
 More agricultural lands are now yielding to other purposes such as residential areas.

 Cement, coconuts, fish and other fresh and processed marine products, bananas and garments are Lugait's major products.
 It also prides itself of its famous delicacy- arguably the tastiest bibingka or rice cake in this part of the country.

 Major establishments in Lugait are Holcim Philippines, Inc., Mindanao Steel Corporation, Horizon Port Services and Trine Construction.